Glubs9/GolfscriptRepl/README.md

 Originally I created this in python but the stack wasn't maintained throughout the repl so I had to hack this together.

 To run this just run the file in ruby and it will do the repl.

+I added two extra commands. type quit to quit the repl.
+Type clear to clear the stack.